favourite189/LITA-DATA-ANALYSIS/README.md

 Pivot table
 #### project insight
 - 1.Evaluate the total sales revenue
-2.Total numbers of transactions
+- 2.Total numbers of transactions
-3.Identity top selling products category and product name Evaluate the performance of specific products category in different regions Analysis sales by region
+  - 3.Identity top selling products category and product name
+- 4.Evaluate the performance of specific products category in different regions
+- 5.Analysis sales by region
-Investigate the impact of payment methods on sales revenue Analyze sales trends over time to identify seasonal patterns
+- 6.Investigate the impact of payment methods on sales revenue
+- 7.Analyze sales trends over time to identify seasonal patterns
 #### data cleaning
 The first process is to clean the Data
 1.Data loading and inspection